Contact us by Email

 While we encourage guests to have a great time, we are committed to providing solitude for all, and will not tolerate any excessive noise (music, TV, talking, or shouting etc), obscene behaviours or language, and so forth.
 We ask for common courtesy in keeping noise and volumes as low as possible so as not to disturb other patrons (or us!) in our home.
 If you find that other guests are causing disruption, please let us know and we will provide a reminder.
 If the reminder is not heeded, the guest can expect eviction without a refund.

-- What are your policies and B&B etiquette?
+- What are your policies and guest house etiquette?

 Good question!
-Warm, personalized service and mingling among traveling guests are part of the appeal of bed and breakfasts.
+Warm, personalized service and mingling among traveling guests are part of the appeal of guest houses.
 But hospitality goes both ways.
 As in life, communication and common courtesy are key.
 Here are some tips:

 - Please take off your outdoor shoes or boots at the entrance.
 Bring slippers if you do not like to walk bare footed or in socks.
 This is our home, not a hotel and we wish to keep outdoor dirt outside.